 To Steam the Collard Leaves: Use a knife to cut out the stems so that you have just the large leaves.
 Using a wide pot heat a 1/2-inch of water to a rolling boil.
 You can also use a steamer basket, set over 1/2-inch boiling water.

 Add the collard leaves, cover, and let steam about 5 minutes, until tender.
 Make sure even the collards in the middle are tender.
 Remove the collards, drain, and let cool.
 Squeeze out excess liquid.

 To Assemble your Carolina Gold Rice Southern Dolmades: Set up your Dolmades rolling station: Steamed Collards, Carolina Gold Rice, baking dish.
 Scoop a large spoonful of the cooked rice on the big end of a collard.

 Fold the “ear” of the leaf over the rice.
 Start rolling towards the two “tails” of the leaf, tucking in the ends, like you were rolling a burrito.
 Transfer to the baking dish.
 Continue with the remaining collards and rice.

 When done, cover the baking dish.
 Bake the Dolmades at 350F until hot, about 10 minutes.

 Serve Dolmades over the Smoky Sweet Potato Puree and sprinkle with the toasted pecan pieces.

-Chef's Tips: This is a great make-ahead dish for a party.
+Party Tip: This is a great make-ahead dish for a party.
 Make everything the day before.
 Cover the bottom of a baking dish with the Smokey Sweet Potato Puree.
 Place the rolled Dolmades on top.
 To heat, simply cover the pan with foil and bake at 350F for 12-15 minutes, until warm.
 Remove the foil, sprinkle with pecans, and serve with extra Smoky Sweet Potato Puree

 Amount Per Serving (1/4 recipe, about 3 rolls)